How to Create a Pitch Deck for Your Startup

-Getting your pitch deck to articulate your goals and describe how you plan on accomplishing them will help your partners understand if they should invest in your business.
+A pitch deck should articulate your goals and describe how you plan on accomplishing them to help you secure the capital to bring your business idea to life or scale your startup.

 What Is a Pitch Deck?